sciencePeptideDeck

 Does PT-141 raise blood pressure?

 Yes, temporarily.
 Clinical data from the Vyleesi trials showed an average systolic increase of around 6–12 mmHg lasting up to 12 hours after injection.
 For healthy adults this is generally tolerable, but people with hypertension, cardiovascular disease, or who take blood pressure medications should get medical clearance before using it.
-Don't ignore this if you're in a higher-risk group.
+This is one of the more important pt-141 side effects for anyone with cardiovascular risk factors.

 Is PT-141 safe for women?